tylermenezes/TinyDb/README.markdown

 TinyDb
 ======
-A minimalist set of tools for creating database-driven applications
+A minimalist set of tools for creating database-driven PHP applications.

 Introduction
 ------------
-TinyDb was created out of a frustration for an easy way to write database-driven apps in PHP.
-It seemed like 90% of the code I was writing was just grabbing some data from a database and populating a model.
+> TinyDb was created out of a frustration for an easy way to write database-driven apps in PHP.
+It seemed
+> like 90% of the code I was writing was just grabbing some data from a database and populating a model.
-Frameworks like FuelPHP or CodeIgniter promised a better way of doing it, but the ORM system required lengthy configuration.
-Their database access class was fantastic, but also tied up in a large framework with a lot of overhead.
+> Frameworks like FuelPHP or CodeIgniter promised a better way of doing it, but the ORM system required
+> lengthy configuration.
+Their database access class was fantastic, but also tied up in a large framework
+> with a lot of overhead.
+>

-TinyDb does very little in a very simple manner.
-It doesn't do everything you could want (foreign key relationships, for example, are deliberately omitted), but it provides a simple and clean interface for adding these features to your models.
-It provides a simple method for generating SQL queries, and for fetching sets of models from the database.
+> TinyDb does very little in a very simple manner.
+It doesn't do everything you could want (foreign key
+> relationships, for example, are deliberately omitted), but it provides a simple and clean interface for
+> adding these features to your models.
+It provides a simple method for generating SQL queries, and for
+> fetching sets of models from the database.

 Requirements
 ------------
+ * PHP &ge; 5.3.5
  * MDB2

 Connecting